Using Your Veteran's Benefits

 Chapter 1606 is an educational program for members who are actively participating in the Selected Reserve.
 Selected Reserve components include the Army Reserve, Naval Reserve, Air Force Reserve, Marine Corps Reserve, Coast Guard Reserve, Army National Guard, and Air National Guard.
 The Department of Defense and the Department of Homeland Security (Coast Guard) determine who’s eligible for chapter 1606.
 The Department of Veterans Affairs administers the program and pays benefits.

-Basic eligibility requires a 6-year obligation to serve in the Selected Reserve and satisfactory participation in required Selected Reserve training. chapter 1606 benefits are paid monthly directly to the reservist.
-Find more information on our rates webpage
+Basic eligibility requires a 6-year obligation to serve in the Selected Reserve and satisfactory participation in required Selected Reserve training.
+Chapter 1606 benefits are paid monthly directly to the reservist.
+For more information, visit Current VA education benefit rates.

 Chapter 1606 Kickers: An additional amount, called a kicker, may be added to the benefit of some chapter 1606 students.
 The possible monthly kicker levels are $100, $200, and $350.
 A chapter 1606 kicker may be a part of the original enlistment contract or part of a re-enlistment contract.